 About Preclinical Disease and Prevention

 We collaborate with eminent cardiologists, endocrinologists, leading GP academics and Aboriginal health researchers.
-These partnerships, combined with the Unit’s expert team of research fellows, clinical researchers, data management and support staff enable the unit to deliver personalised care that targets risk and protective factors to help at risk individuals.
+These partnerships, combined with the unit’s expert team of research fellows, clinical researchers, nurses and technical and administrative support staff enable the Unit to carry out innovative research for enhancing the detection and improving the management of cardiometabolic disease.

 - Mass data analyses of primary care management of cardiometabolic risk.